-- a subject or specialist level 7 qualification on the NZQF (i.e. not an initial teacher education qualification) which can be a Diploma (excluding a National Diploma), Graduate Diploma or Degree; or - an honours degree of teaching initial teacher education qualification at level 8 on the NZQF; or - equivalent overseas qualifications recognised by the NZQA or an overseas qualification where NZQA has determined that the qualification has level 7 (graduate) study in a subject or specialist area(s) i.e. any area of study that is not initial teacher education: or - Where an area school teacher holds a qualification listed in clause 9 of Appendix 7, or its equivalent, which does not have a level 7 subject or specialist qualification on the NZQF available and they have completed 6000 hours of work experience in their applicable trade, they shall be placed in H3+.(infection of the second of th
+- a subject or specialist level 7 qualification on the NZQF (i.e. not an initial teacher education qualification) which can be a Diploma (excluding a National Diploma), Graduate Diploma or Degree; or - an honours degree of teaching; or - equivalent overseas qualifications recognised by the NZQA or an overseas qualification where NZQA has determined that the qualification has level 7 (graduate) study in a subject or specialist area(s) i.e. any area of study that is not initial teacher education. (refer to Appendix 3 for further clarification). - H4 for teachers who hold a current practicing certificate issued by the Teaching Council of Aotearoa New Zealand and: - a subject or specialist level 8 qualification on the NZQF which can be an honours degree or a Post Graduate Diploma; or - two subject or specialist level 7 qualifications on the NZQF (as listed above); or - a masters degree of teaching; or - equivalent overseas qualifications recognised by the NZQA. - H5 for teachers who hold a current practicing certificate issued by the Teaching Council of Aotearoa New Zealand and: - a subject or specialist level 9 qualification on the NZQF masters or doctorate; or - equivalent overseas qualifications recognised by the NZQA.